poJilloy/grantovik/README.md

 `pip install requests`

 ## Running

-Download the [latest release](https://https://github.com/poJilloy/grantovik/releases), put it anywhere on your disk.
-Open up a terminal in the directory you have this program in, and use `python3 grant.py` to run the program.
+Download the [latest release](https://github.com/poJilloy/grantovik/releases), put it anywhere on your disk.
+Open up a terminal in the directory you have this program in, and use `python3 grantovik.py` to run the program.

 ## Usage

-On startup, you'll see 2 windows: console and a window prompting your Steam API key and a promo ID that represents the item you are giving away.
+On startup, you'll see a window prompting your Steam API key and a promo ID that represents the item you are giving away.

 The program works with a file formatted in the following way: 1 steamID64 per line. steamID64 is a 17-symbol digit string.